-A five-acre gem in the heart of downtown Vancouver, Esther Short Park is the oldest public square in the state of Washington.
+A 5-acre gem in the heart of downtown Vancouver, Esther Short Park is the oldest public square in the state of Washington.

 Esther Short Park is one of the oldest public parks in the region, established in 1853, when it was bequeathed to the city by its namesake.
 Today it is anchored at its southeast corner by the 69-foot Salmon Run Bell Tower, made possible by generous donations from Burgerville founder and philanthropist, the late George Propstra and his wife Carolyn.
 A Glockenspiel diorama emerges from the tower on a regular schedule to depict a story of the Chinook Indians.

 Into the late 1990s, Esther Short Park was unkempt and crime and drug-ridden.
 Vancouver Mayor Royce Pollard, responding to citizen complaints, made the park's renovation his personal project.
 A little over a decade later, the park had transformed into the inviting community hub it is today.

 George Propstra is credited for spurring new development in the park, first donating $2 million to park improvements and later contributing $1.3 million to build the bell tower.
 Private donations of $3.6 million and a City investment of $2 million were used in 1998 to redevelop the park.
 The playground equipment, donated by the Angelo family, is constructed in a Victorian theme that reflects the history of the park.
 Esther Short Park has proven to be a catalyst that has contributed to a surge of economic development in downtown Vancouver.

 The City's first piece of public art, a bronze statue of "The Pioneer Mother" was ceremoniously unveiled in 1929.
 She still stands at the north entrance to the park.
 Various other attractions, including a skating rink, a wading pool and a railroad engine, have since come and gone.

 Take a look at Esther Short Park in real time through the live web cam